What is the NFC Forum Certification Program?

 - Differentiating your products from uncertified products, thus offering a potential commercial advantage

 - Providing test evidence that is preferred and/or required by other NFC Forum partner organizations

 - Listing your product on the certified product register on the public NFC Forum website

-- Authorizing ability to display the NFC Forum Certification Mark on your website, sales material, and packaging
+- The ability to proudly display the NFC Forum Certification Mark on your website, sales material, and packaging.

 NFC Forum Certification provides differentiation for NFC Forum members by shortening the product adoption process, lowering adoption costs, and making product implementations easier for partners to integrate.

 Note that nothing prevents a manufacturer from implementing a new feature even if it will not be tested during certification.
 Assuming backwards compatibility of the testing, the product can be certified to the currently available Certification Release.

 Early adopters of new features are encouraged to support the certification program by making samples available for test tool validation and participating in Plugfest events.

 Yes, in some cases certification can be inherited.
 Requirements for including a certified implementation in a secondary product include: